 One unique thing about the Rebel is that it comes with optional DCT — a dual-clutch transmission that means you can shift automatically or via the handlebars.

-But the best part is that it’s shockingly cheap — like 30% less than the ABS Scout Bobber.
-And that’s before you opt for DCT.
+But the best part is that it’s surprisingly cheap — like 30% less than the ABS Scout Bobber.
+But that’s before you opt for DCT.

 As you can probably tell, I didn’t buy the Indian Scout Bobber Twenty.
 I really had a lot of fun, but at the time my bike that was a fifth of the price also was a lot of fun.